North Hobart Oval

-The ground holds the record crowd for Australian rules football in Tasmania, also the highest for any football code in the state: 24,968 for the 1979 TANFL grand final.
+The ground holds the record crowd for Australian rules football in Tasmania and the highest for any football code in the state, when 24,968 people attended the 1979 TANFL grand final.

+As of 2026, North Hobart Oval is the home of the North Hobart Football Club in the Southern Football League (SFL).
+The ground is also used by the Tasmania Football Club in the Victorian Football League (VFL) and the VFL Women's (VFLW), the Tasmania Devils Academy in the Talent League, in the AFL Women's (AFLW), and the Tasmania Rugby League Team in the Affiliated States Championship.

 History

 North Hobart Oval started its existence as Hobart Town's brickfields in 1844 before becoming a convict women's housing site, an immigration depot and an invalid persons' depot before closing in 1882 whereby the land became a rubbish dump until it was acquired for construction of a football stadium in 1921.
 The first official match to take place on North Hobart Oval was a Tasmanian Football League (TFL) match between Lefroy and New Town on 6 May 1922, the match was won by Lefroy (9.8.62 to 7.13.55) before 1,000 people.